Update on New Creative Cloud 2020 Direct Download Links

 Special: Legally download dozens of free Adobe books for a limited time!

-As of this writing, the new CC 2020 direct download links are not yet available, but we hope they will be publicly released soon… As in the past, we are actively in touch with Adobe staff and advocating for you – our readers and for Creative Cloud customers everywhere – to get these posted as soon as possible.
+have not yet been released, though we hope they’ll be out soon… As in the past, we are actively in touch with Adobe management and advocating for you – our readers and for Creative Cloud customers everywhere.
 Everybody is asking us about this!

 In the meantime, the CC 2019 standalone installers are still available for use and download.